Hillaryudechukwu/Little-JavaScript-Book/manuscript/chapter11.md

 ## Digging deeper into TypeScript types

-The complete chapter is available in the [paid version](https://leanpub.com/little-javascript/).
+The complete chapter (including exercises) is available in the [paid version](https://leanpub.com/little-javascript/).